Chrysler Building: Competition for "world's tallest building" title

 Chrysler realized that his tower's height would exceed the Empire State Building's as well, having ordered Van Alen to change the Chrysler's original roof from a stubby Romanesque dome to the narrow steel spire.
 However, the Empire State's developer John J. Raskob reviewed the plans and realized that he could add five more floors and a spire of his own to his 80-story building and acquired additional plots to support that building's height extension.
 Two days later, the Empire State Building's co-developer, former governor Al Smith, announced the updated plans for that skyscraper, with an observation deck on the 86th-floor roof at a height of 1050 ft, higher than the Chrysler's 71st-floor observation deck at 783 ft.

 Completion

-In January 1930, it was announced that the Chrysler Corporation would maintain offices in the Chrysler Building during Automobile Show Week, and the first leases by outside tenants were announced in April 1930, before the building was officially completed.
+In January 1930, it was announced that the Chrysler Corporation would maintain satellite offices in the Chrysler Building during Automobile Show Week.
+The skyscraper was never intended to become the Chrysler Corporation's headquarters, which remained in Detroit.
+The first leases by outside tenants were announced in April 1930, before the building was officially completed.
 The building was formally opened on May 27, 1930, in a ceremony that coincided with the 42nd Street Property Owners and Merchants Association's meeting that year.
 In the lobby of the building, a bronze plaque that read "in recognition of Mr. Chrysler's contribution to civic advancement" was unveiled.
 Former Governor Smith, former Assemblyman Martin G. McCue, and 42nd Street Association president George W. Sweeney were among those in attendance.
 By June, it was reported that 65% of the available space had been leased.
 By August, the building was declared complete, but the New York City Department of Construction did not mark it as finished until February 1932.